Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

-In this case $\gamma=1$ and $\beta \geq 1$, implying that $\phi = \beta + 2 \gamma \geq 3$.
-Suppose that the vertex-step introducing $xy$ attaches $z$ to $x, y, w$, where $xw, yw$ are existing edges and $xy$ is a non-edge.
-Then the edges $xy$ and $zw$ are introduced simultaneously and thus can be coloured using the same new colour.
-It follows that the vertex-step introducing $xy$ is guaranteed to be coloured successfully.
+By Claim~\ref{claim:first-edge-step}, this edge-step is preceded by at least two vertex-steps (without missing edges); in particular, we have $\phi = \beta + 2 \gamma \geq 4$.

+Call a triangle $T$ \emph{dangerous} if there are at least two vertex-steps that attach a new vertex to $T$.
+We apply the colouring procedure described in Figure~\ref{fig:partial-colouring}, with the following modifications. \begin{enumerate} \item If the $i$th step is a standard step, and one of $x_iz_i$ and $y_iw_i$ is $zw$, instead of colouring $x_i z_i$ and $y_i w_i$, colour $x_i w_i$ and $y_i z_i$ with the same new colour.
+In particular, standard steps never colour the edges $zw$. \item If the $i$th step is a vertex-step that attaches a new vertex $x_i$ to a triangle $T_i$, where $z, w \in \{x_i, y_i, z_i, w_i\}$, follow steps \ref{itm:colouring-vx-old-colour} and \ref{itm:colouring-vx-new-colour} but avoid colouring the edge $zw$.
+If this is impossible, do nothing. \item If the $i$th step is a vertex-step that joins a new vertex to a dangerous triangle $T$, do nothing. \item If the $i$th step is the edge-step, colour $xy$ and $zw$ with the same new colour.
+Note that the previous modifications guarantee that $zw$ is uncoloured before this step. \end{enumerate}

+\begin{observation} The first vertex-step not extending a dangerous triangle will be coloured successfully.
+Moreover, all the vertex-steps that precede the edge-step and attach a vertex to a triangle which is not dangerous are successful. \end{observation}

+\begin{proof} The first part of the statement follows from the fact (which can be proved as in Observation~\ref{obs:successful-vx-steps}) that, before the second successful step which is not standard, each triangle is saturated by at most two colours.

+For the second part, note that Observation~\ref{obs:saturated} implies that, at any given moment before the edge-step, the number of colours that saturate a triangle $T$ is the number of vertex-steps that attach a new vertex to $T$ before the given moment, plus $1$.
+Thus, if a vertex-step that preceded the edge-step attaches a vertex to a triangle $T$ which is not dangerous, then $T$ is saturated by at most one colour, and so it can be coloured successfully while avoiding the colouring of $zw$. \end{proof}

+Recall that the edge-step is preceded by at least two vertex-steps.
+If $\phi \in \{4, 5\}$, then there is at most one dangerous triangle.
+It follows from the observation above that either all unsuccessful vertex-steps attach a new vertex to the single dangerous triangle $T$, or there is at most one unsuccessful vertex-step.
+Either way, all rainbow copies of $K_4$ contain a fixed triangle.

-If $\phi \in \{3, 4, 5\}$, there are at most three vertex-steps, the first two of which can be coloured successfully.
-It follows that there is at most one rainbow $K_4$.
-If $\phi \in \{6, 7\}$, there are at most five vertex-steps, and we fail to colour in at most three of them.
-It follows that there are at most three rainbow copies of $K_4$.
-It is easy to see that there is a matching $M$, of size at most $3$, that meets each of these copies.
+If $\phi \in \{6, 7\}$, then the number of dangerous triangles, denoted by $d$, is at most $2$.
+Observation~\ref{obs:successful-vx-steps-dangerous} implies that all but at most $3 - d$ rainbow copies of $K_4$ contain a dangerous triangle.
+It is not hard to conclude that there is a matching of size at most $3$ that covers all rainbow copies of $K_4$.